Mythical Peloponnese: Castles and Legendary Sanctuaries

 We provide in the itinerary description the estimated daily driving distance and time, however these values are purely indicative approximations and may vary depending on traffic, weather and other factors.

-The driving distance and time on the road of some of the tours’ days (for instance, days 4 and 11) are fairly high however we do go to great lengths to make the trip as relaxed and pleasant as possible.
-Our coaches are modern, fully air-conditioned and we ensure that we use larger coaches which offer a generous surplus of space compared to the size of the travelling group.
+The driving distance and time on the road of some of the tours’ days are fairly high however we do go to great lengths to make the trip as relaxed and pleasant as possible.
+Our coaches are modern, fully air-conditioned and with free WiFi, connectivity permitting.
+We ensure that we use 50-seater coaches which offer a generous surplus of space compared to the size of the travelling group.